desultory/ugrd/docs/dev_manual.md

 The `InitramfsGenerator.generate_init_main()` function (often called from `self`) can be used to output all init hook levels but `init_pre` and `init_final`.

 A general overview of the procedure used for generating the init is to write the chosen `shebang`, then every init hook.
-The `custom_init` import can be used for more advanced confugrations, such as running another script in `agetty`.
+The `custom_init` import can be used for more advanced configurations, such as running another script in `agetty`.

 ### custom_init